PopcornPalace/github-action-gitleaks/README.md

 This GitHub Action allows you to run [Gitleaks](https://github.com/zricethezav/gitleaks) in your CI/CD workflow.

-> NOTE: v2 of this GitHub Action supports only the latest version of Gitleaks from v8 release.
+> NOTE: this GitHub Action supports only the latest version of Gitleaks from v8 release.

 ## Inputs